 Furthermore, this research supports intelligence theory.
 Intelligence consists of three components, namely the ability to direct thoughts or direct actions, the ability to change the course of action when the action has been carried out, the ability to criticize oneself.
 Emotional intelligence is the ability of someone who is used to recognize and control feelings to help the mind, control and understand oneself and others in managing emotions in everyday life.
 In lectures emotional intelligence is also needed everything that involves interaction in a lecture.
 Based on the theory conveyed by Pavel, et al (2015) emotional intelligence of students has an influence on student achievement.
-Emotional intelligence is able to train the ability to drive and postpone the satisfaction of a moment, set a reactive mood and be able to empathize and cooperate with others.
-These research results are consistent with Nahapiet & Ghoshal (2009) research stating that the variable Emotional intelligence has a significant effect on Accounting Understanding.
-Similarly, Rin 1, et al (2020) shows that Emotional Intelligence has a significant effect on Accounting Understanding.
-However, this study is not in line with the results of research conducted by Gel, et al (2014) showing that Emotional Intelligence has a significant.
+Emotional intelligence is able to train the ability to manage their feelings, the ability to the ability to drive and postpone the satisfaction of a moment, set a reactive mood and be able to empathize and cooperate with others.
+These research results are consistent with Nahapiet & Ghoshal (2009) research stating that the variable Emotional Helligence has a significant effect on Accounting Understanding.
+However, this study is not in line with the results of research conducted by Gel, et al (2014) showing that Emotional Intelligence has a negative effect on accounting understanding but the effect is not significant.

 Meanwhile, the value of the information technology availability variable indicates a significant level of 0.742> 0.05 then H2 is rejected.
 This means that the availability of Information Technology has no effect on Accounting Understanding at Accounting Students of Universitas Muhammadiyah Sidoarjo in Covid-19 pandemic.
 The availability of information technology in this study does not affect accounting understanding because there are several factors.
 First is the internet network.
 Lectures with e-learning require a stable internet network.
 This means that students must have a strong internet data package.
 This is what often makes students feel heavy with e learning lectures.
 This is what causes students to not have the ability to understand accounting because students often have problems with the internet network.
 The second is related to accounting students at Universitas Muhammadiyah Sidoarjo, most of whom are nonregular students (student workers or employees).
 Students with employee status do not have enough time to be able to study so that it affects accounting understanding.
-Especially during this Covid-19 pandemic, each lecturer gave a lot of assignments so that the time was taken up ted o the assignment.
-Furthermore, this result is consistent with $X{ue}$ , et al (2020) research which shows that the availability of infiguration technology has no effect on student understanding.
-However, these results are not in line with resurch conducted by Venkatesh, et al (2003) which shows that the availability of Information Technology has a significant and significant effect on accounting understanding.
+Especially during this Covid-19 pandemic, each lecturer gave a lot of assignments so that the time was taken up t2 do the assignment.
+Furthermore, this result is consistent with Xue, et al (2020) research which shows that the availability of information technology has no effect on student understanding.
+However, these results are not in line with results conducted by Venkatesh, et al (2003) which shows that the availability of Information Technology has a significant and significant effect on accounting understanding.